Frequently Asked Questions

 - Transfer students who successfully participated in the honors program at their prior college or university.
 In addition, eligible students must have satisfied the EPT/ELM requirements.

 How do I become part of the University Honors Program?

-Eligible students should complete an application to participate in this program.
+Eligible students should complete an online application to participate in this program.
 Only students who have formally indicated a desire to participate in the University Honors Program may take courses for honors credit.

 How do I stay in the University Honors Program?